Japanese Forces

 Commanding officer: Lt.
 Cmdr.
 B.S.
 Davies, RNR

 Some sixty-five survivors from HMS Thanet including Lt.
 Cmdr.
 Davies were able to make their way in small groups down the coast back to Singapore.
-Another 31 were picked up by the Japanese destroyer Shirayuki after the battle.
-Thirty of the latter were handed over to the Army at Endau the following day.
-They are believed to have been executed shortly afterwards.
+Another 31 survivors, consisting of a Lieutenant and 30 enlisted men, were picked up by the Japanese destroyer Shirayuki after the battle.
+The Lieutenant was held for interrogation and survived the war but the thirty enlisted men were handed over to the Army at Endau the following day.
+They are all believed to have been executed shortly afterwards and no trace of them has been found.

 Sources